 When you are considering log cabin flooring, remember that not every flooring choice will work in a basement.
 Because a basement floor is below grade and made of concrete, there are concerns about moisture and humidity that will affect your flooring choices.

-Some new glues used for glue-down flooring offer a moisture barrier and engineered hardwood floors are stable across the grain and able to handle fluctuating humidity without buckling.
+Some wood flooring adhesives used for glue-down flooring offer a moisture barrier.
+Engineered hardwood floors are stable across the grain and able to handle fluctuating humidity without buckling.

 Hardwood flooring is rated for suitability and wear resistance by the Janka Hardness Scale.
 The higher the number, the harder the wood is and the better it will resist wear and tear when installed on your floor.